 Paying your bills on time, reducing your credit balances, and trying to not apply for credit too often are all ways that you can raise your FICO score.

-A jumbo loan can be a great fit for California homebuyers who are in a strong financial position and want to secure a large loan.
+A jumbo loan can be a great fit for Sherman Oaks homebuyers who are in a strong financial position and want to secure a large loan.
 But just because you may qualify for one of these loans doesn’t mean you should take one out.

 Due to the size of the loan, as well as the lack of government insurance, lenders assume greater risk with these mortgages.
 And if you’re not looking to buy a higher-priced home, or you feel unprepared to take on a substantial, long-term financial commitment, you should probably rethink getting a jumbo home loan.